 - Adjust the rack to the center position of the oven and preheat the oven to 375°F. Grease a rimmed 18x13x1-inch half sheet pan with softened butter.

 - In a large pot set set over medium heat, melt the butter.
 Add the water and the lemon juice, increase the heat, and bring to a boil.
 Remove pot from the heat and allow to cool for at least 5 minutes.
-Then briskly stir in the flour until smooth, followed by the sugar, sour cream, and lemon zest.
-Stir in the eggs until fully incorporated (temper them first if the batter is still hot).
-Mix in the vanilla and lemon extract.
-Then sprinkle the baking soda and salt over the top of the batter (make sure there are no lumps!) and stir them in until all ingredients are well blended.
+Then briskly stir in the flour until smooth, immediately followed by the sugar, sour cream, and lemon zest.

 - Pour the batter into the prepared sheet pan and smooth the top.
 Bake for 15 to 18 minutes or until a toothpick inserted into the center of the cake comes out clean.
 Cool the cake completely before glazing.

-- For the glaze, measure the powdered sugar into a bowl and stir in the lemon juice and zest until completely smooth.
-Add a bit more lemon juice if the glaze is too thick or a little more powdered sugar if it's too thin.
-Pour the glaze over the cooled cake and immediately spread into a thin, even layer.
-If desired, garnish the cake with small lemon pieces of lemon.
+- Pour the glaze over the cooled cake and immediately spread into a thin, even layer.
+If desired, garnish the cake with quarters of lemon slices.
 Chill (uncovered) for at least 30 minutes to allow the glaze to set before slicing.
 Cover tightly and refrigerate any leftovers.

 Video

-Post originally published on June 1, 2018.
+Post originally published on June 1, 2018, and updated on April 9, 2021, and March 5, 2024.

 Im a baker myself.
 Loved this cake , will be making it for the rest of my baking days!!
 Ty!